hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/questions_and_answers/393_discussion_at_the_graduate_philosophical.md

 indefinitely, we reach the one universal love.
 The other is the "Neti", "Neti" — "not this", "not this" — stopping every wave in the mind which tries to draw it out; and at last the mind dies, as it were, and the Real discloses Itself.
-We call that Samâdhi, or superconsciousness.
+We call that Samādhi, or superconsciousness.

 *Q*. — That would be, then, merging the subject in the object!